runfinch/finch-website/docs/docs/managing-finch/windows/wsl-configuration.md

 PS C:\> finch vm start
 ```

-Finch on Windows does not make any claims or guarantees regarding VM-level isolation, so consider the instance as the security boundary.
+Finch on Windows does not make any claims or guarantees regarding VM-level isolation, so consider the machine as the security boundary.
-The steps outlined above will help ensure that the containers operate in a more secure environment, enhancing overall security posture.
-If you do not have such security considerations, you can continue using the default settings.